gep13/gep13/input/blog/introducing-cake.dotnettool.module.md

 Title: Introducing the Cake.DotNetTool.Module
 Published: 12/10/2018
 Tags:
-- Cake
+- cake
-- Cake-Contrib
+- cake-contrib
-- DotNet
+- dotNet
-- Modules
+- modules
-- Automation
+- automation
-- Build
+- build
 ---

 # What is it?